Integrating Semi-Supervised and Active Learning for Semantic Segmentation: Experiments and Results

 \subsection{Results for the Proposed Hybrid Model}

 To the best of our knowledge, this is the first study to evaluate active learning approaches for semantic segmentation across both natural images and remote sensing imagery.
 The proposed methodology (referred to as `Ours' in tables and figures), which combines the TSF framework with active learning strategies, was previously illustrated in Figure \ref{fig:SSL_framework}.
-We assessed its performance against leading active learning methods, including Core-Set \cite{sener2017active}, VAAL \cite{sinha2019variational}, QBC \cite{seung1992query}, and DEAL \cite{xie2020deal}, across both datasets.
-The S4AL method \cite{rangnekar2023semantic} was evaluated only on the CityScapes dataset, as the authors have not shared the code, making it unreproducible for other datasets.
+We assessed its performance against leading active learning methods, including Core-Set \cite{sener2017active}, VAAL \cite{sinha2019variational}, QBC \cite{seung1992query}, and DEAL \cite{xie2020deal}, across multiple datasets.
+The S4AL \cite{rangnekar2023semantic} and SegXAL \cite{mandalika2024segxal} were evaluated only on the CityScapes dataset, as the authors have not shared the code, making them non-reproducible for remote sensing datasets in this study.
+For the proposed method, we limit the labelled data to 16\% for the CityScapes dataset to match the ratio used by S4AL (other methods use 40\% labelled data), ensuring a fair comparison by aligning with the method that uses the smallest amount of labelled data.
+We did not impose a limit on the use of labelled data, and the training process gradually consumes some labelled data for the most uncertain area in each iteration; by the end of the active learning training iterations, 33\% of the labelled data was automatically utilised for both the Vaihingen dataset and RoadNet datasets.